specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 Follow the guidance for your [scenarios](#step-1-identify-your-scenarios) to further configure the apps you need for each scenario.

-Users with an F license get the [tailored frontline app experience](pin-teams-apps-based-on-license.md), which pins the following apps to Teams out-of-the-box.
+Users with an F license get the [tailored frontline app experience](pin-teams-apps-based-on-license.md), which pins the following apps to Teams out of the box.

 - Teams mobile: Viva Connections, Planner, Walkie Talkie, Shifts, Approvals
 - Teams desktop: Viva Connections, Planner, Shifts, Approvals